- We do not store or share any of this information.

 The Mittendorf-Williams rule is based on two studies:

-- This study done in 1990 that showed pregnancy lasted an average of 288 days past last menstrual period (LMP) for Caucasian first-time moms.
-For Caucasian women who were not first-time moms, their date of delivery averaged 283 days past LMP (3 days after Naegele’s rule predicted).
+- This study done in 1990 that showed pregnancy lasted an average of 288 days past a woman’s last menstrual period (LMP) for Caucasian first-time moms.
+For Caucasian women who were not first-time moms, their date of delivery averaged 283 days past LMP (three days after Naegele’s rule predicted).

 - The second study done in 1993 suggests that there are several factors, including number of previous births, age, and race that influence the length of pregnancy.